-Fran Dubrowski, Director, has spent over 40 years as an environmental lawyer and educator developing and implementing strategies for sustainability.
+Fran Dubrowski, Director and Co-Founder, has spent over 40 years as an environmental lawyer and educator developing and implementing strategies for sustainability.
 She has directed pioneering clean air, clean water, energy, and environmental justice projects.
 Her career has entailed litigating before federal and state courts – including the United States Supreme Court, testifying frequently before Congress, drafting legislation, and serving on national policy task forces.

 She has taught environmental law and policy at both Georgetown University Law School and, currently, at the University of Maryland School of Public Policy as well as to American and foreign government officials, bar associations, and community organizations.
 Fran is respected for her ability to understand complex scientific evidence and distill and communicate its essence to the public.